mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/driver/index.md

 I'll also strive to minimize the use of Metasploit, because it hides the complexity of some exploits, and prefer a more manual approach when it's not too much hassle to really understand what's happening on the machine.

 Throughout this write-up, my machine's IP address will be `10.10.14.5`, while the target machine's IP address will be `10.10.11.106`.
-The commands ran on my machine will be prefixed with `❯` for clarity, and if I ever need to transfer files or binaries to the target machine I'll always place them in the `/tmp/` or `C:\tmp\` folder to clean up more easily later on.
+The commands ran on my machine will be prefixed with `❯` for clarity, and if I ever need to transfer files or binaries to the target machine I'll always place them in the `/tmp` or `C:\tmp` folder to clean up more easily later on.

 Now we should be ready to go!